sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 http://www.sohar.com/proj_pub/download/y2ktest.pdf

-**SAFE-CRITICAL SYSTEM** Is a system that under misfunction, can result in an injury or loss of a peoples life, a damage to a material propierty, or an enviroment harm.
+**SAFE-CRITICAL SYSTEM** Is a system that under misfunction, can result in an injury or loss of people's life, a damage to material or propierty, or an enviroment harm.

  Safety-critical systems design involves: software, hardware and human factors.

  According to its reliability regimes, there are the following classifications:

  - **Fail-operational systems**: They continue to operate even when their control systems fail.
-Examples are: elevators, automotive electronic throttle control, braking systems, circuit-breakers, ..
+Examples are: elevators, automotive electronic throttle control, braking systems, circuit-breakers  ...
  - **Fail-soft systems**: they continue operation with a reduced efficiency even in the presence of a failure.
  - **Fail-safe systems**: they become safe when they cannot perform its function.
 Medical devices, usually are found in this category, for example a heart-pump: when it cannot work, it warns the medical personal, as the safety interval, is long enough, the live of the patient is not in thread.
- - **Fail-Passive systems**: As a helmet or shield.
+ - **Fail-Passive systems**: As a helmet or a shield.
- - **Fault-tolerant sytems**: they continue to operate even when faults are present on the system.
+ - **Fault-tolerant sytems**: they continue to operate even when faults are present in the system.

  Reference: https://en.wikipedia.org/wiki/Safety-critical_system

  TODO: SOTIF - Safety of the Intended Functionality -- ADD INFO

-**FAULT TOLERANT SYSTEM**: Is a system that performs correctly, although might have some errors or faults in it.
-Usually this is achieved by means of repeated computations (repetition in time), redundant systems (repetition in components), and monitoring data.
+**FAULT TOLERANT SYSTEM**: Is a system that performs correctly, although might have some internal errors or faults in it.
+Usually this is achieved by means of repeated computations (repetition in time), redundant systems (repetition in components), and monitoring the system and the system data.

 RECOVERING FROM ERRORS:
 For recovering from errors there are two aproaches: